go-testfixtures/testfixtures/README.md

 ```

 An YAML object or array will be converted to JSON.
 It will be stored on a native
-JSON type like JSONB on PostgreSQL or as a TEXT or VARCHAR column on other
+JSON type like JSONB on PostgreSQL and CockroachDB or as a TEXT or VARCHAR column on other
 databases.

 ```yml